lloydsargent/BlackRaccoon/README.md

 		[deleteFile start];
 	}

-#### Delegate callback to determine if something should be overwritten
+#### Delegate callback to determine if something should be overwritten REQUIRED

 	-(BOOL) shouldOverwriteFileWithRequest: (BRRequest *) request
 	{